PolymeshAssociation/cryptography/confidential-identity-v2/README.md

 # Confidential Identity Library V2

-TODO: rewrite base on the new scheme
+TODO: rewrite it based on the new scheme.

 This library implements the Confidential Identity Library protocol, as described [here][wiki_main_design].
 The cryptographic building blocks are described